ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-cli.md

 > **Prerequisites**:
 - Make sure you have satisfied the prerequisite steps listed on the main lab page
 - Make sure you have a running application in Bluemix.
 If need be, use the SampleApp steps on the main lab page.

-This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.

 1. Use the `cf active-deploy-create` command to create a new deployment.
 It requires the names of the current (routed) version of the application and the new (unrouted) version.